How to create a real estate newsletter that connects with your audience

 Add a little flavour

-All real estate agents and agencies have their own personality, and that should come through in your newsletter.
+All real estate agents and agencies have their own personalities, and that should come through in your newsletter.
 The more genuine your communications are, the more likely your readers are to connect with your content.

 No matter what your real estate agency’s brand identity is, there are a few ways to help it shine through.